Capsicum frutenscens- Hot Capsicum annum- Sweet

 Chilli peppers require sunny, semi-tropic or tropical conditions and an annual rainfall of between 600mm and 1,250mm.
 The ideal temperature for good growth is 18-32oC.
 Low humidity will result in bad fruit set due to the dropping of flower buds.

 Chilli peppers grow on a wide range of soils but thrive best in sandy loams with lots of organic matter.
 Select well-drained land with a gentle slope and soils with a pH of 5.0-7.0 (slightly acidic to neutral).
-Avoid or sterilise soils previously planted with tomato, garden eggs, okra or papaya within the last four years.
+In chilli production, avoid or sterilise soils previously planted with tomato, garden eggs, okra or papaya within the last four years.

 The land should be cleared of trees, grasses and root stumps.
 A well-decomposed manure or compost at 3-10kg/m2 should be applied in 4-6 weeks before planting.
-Seed rate About 150g seed is required for 1ha at a density of 30,000 plants/ha.
+In chilli production, seed rate About 150g seed is required for 1ha at a density of 30,000 plants/ha.

 Test seeds before nursing.
 Seeds are most suitable if test results show 95-100% germination.